Frequently Asked Questions

 offers peer and professional tutoring to students in all subjects.
 Services of the Academic Enhancement Center are free and the hours are flexible to accommodate students’ schedules.

-A: St. Francis College has more than 600 computers on campus for the 2700 full-time students.
+A: St. Francis College has more than 600 computers on campus for the 2800 full-time and part-time students.
 They are located in the library and at computer stations located throughout campus.
 The College provides email accounts and storage space for work to all students, free of charge, through the office of Student Technology Services.
 All new students are instructed on how to access and maintain their email accounts and information .

 A: SAT Code: 2796